jammiAkhil/jammiAkhil/README.md

 - 👋 Hi, I’m @jammiAkhil
 - 👀 I’m interested in ... python , html, css, js, c cybersecurity
-- 🌱 I’m currently learning ... js, react
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AWS, cloud development
-- 📫 How to reach me ... akhil.jammi@gmail.com
+- 📫 How to reach me ... akhil.jammi@gmail.com, 9493347648

 <!---
 jammiAkhil/jammiAkhil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.